 The "Notice and Access" rules of the Securities and Exchange Commission (the "SEC") permit us to furnish proxy materials, including this proxy statement and our Annual Report, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
 Most shareholders will receive a Notice of Internet Availability of Proxy Materials (the "Notice") and will not receive printed copies of the proxy materials unless they request them.
 The Notice will be mailed beginning on or about January 21, 2022.
 The Notice includes instructions on how you may access and review all of our proxy materials via the Internet.
-The Notice also includes instructions on how you may vote your shares.
-If you would like to receive a paper or e-mail copy of our proxy materials, you should follow the instructions in the notice for requesting such materials.
+The Notice also includes instructions on how you may access and review all of our proxy materials.
+Any request to receive proxy materials, you should follow the instructions in the notice for requesting such materials.
 Any request to receive proxy materials by mail or e-mail will remain in effect until you revoke it.